aeternity/tutorials/sophia-oracle-introduction.md

 *   the other two parameters are query fee which specifies the amount that should paid to the oracle when querying and the TTL (time to live) of the oracle object.
 In this case, the TTL is relative, which means that the oracle will expire 200 generations after it has been registered.

 ## Interacting with the contract
-Hopefully the code we have so far will register our oracle, but we still can't interact with it.
+The code we have so far will register our oracle, but we still can't interact with it.
 For this reason, we're going to write a function that sends a message of our choice to the oracle in the form of a query:

 ```
   public stateful function greet_oracle(message : string) =